1. Have the dates for our meetings been set yet? What are they?

 sketch with a brief statement of interest.
 The resume/biographical sketch and statements of interest are posted to the NALP

 website for review by the membership.
-Elections usually take place in
+Elections usually take place in January, February and early March.
+Election results are

 shared with candidates once they are verified by the Nominating Committee.